 The Iowa Legislature annually establishes the perpupil amounts that districts may spend.
-These amounts are determined by Supplemental State Aid.
+These amounts are determined by allowable growth.

 Iowa school boards, made up of elected citizens, are accountable to their communities for making decisions about spending school funds, and educators (superintendents and other administrators) are accountable to school boards for managing these funds.